Skip to main content

 Argonne has a model which informed the technology of Schaumburg, Illinois-based Renewance.
 The company subsequently led a winning team in a prestigious battery recycling prize competition.
 This successful application of the model, called EverBatt, demonstrates its potential to help shape a robust battery recycling industry.

 EverBatt is a free, publicly available Excel-based tool.
 It enables users to directly compare the costs and environmental impacts of battery recycling and other battery supply chain processes.
-It is designed to inform investment decisions in sustainable, cost-effective recycling infrastructure.
+It is designed to inform investment decisions in cost-effective recycling infrastructure.

 Many of Renewance’s customers need to decommission remote battery sites.
 This involves dismantling the components before transporting them to a recycling facility.
 Renewance can potentially hold the equipment in interim storage” warehouses until there is enough volume for transport by full truck loads.